MoserMichael/pythonimportplayground/README.md

 after: import module_foo
 ```

 The imported module is being parsed and run during the import statement.
 Python is a dynamic language, and there is no way to determine the interface of a module, without running it.
-This can have it's uses: you can add some module specific initialisations in the module, these are run just once at import time.
+This can have it's uses: you can add some module specific initialisations in the global scope of the module, these are run just once at import time.

 Often you can see the following lines in some python code: